lynaghk/ucat/readme.md

 # ucat: A cheap and cheerful modular hardware system.

+Note: This is a personal research project only.
+See discussion and background context in [my newsletter article](https://kevinlynagh.com/newsletter/2024_02_rustrations/).

+You should probably just use CAN.

+## Background

 I'm aware of two ways to throw together electromechanical systems:

 1. microcontrollers with I2C / SPI breakout boards (cheap, but tedious), and